5 More Benefits of Pumpkin Seed Oil

 Get nicer skin!

 According to Organic Facts, the fatty acids found in pumpkin seed oil have important antioxidant properties.
-These can reduce skin inflammation when applied topically, as well as when ingested.
+These can reduce skin inflammation.
+And it doesn’t matter if you eat the oil or apply it to your skin; the benefits are the same.
 They can also, “stimulate the growth of new cells, defend against infections and oxidative stress in skin cells, and generally improve the appearance of wrinkles and blemishes related to age.”

-According to Harper’s Bazaar, the omega–3 and –6 fatty acids that are found in Styrian Pumpkin Oil are also great for moisture retention and fighting free radicals, which is great for maintaining youthful-looking skin.
-Natural face products that include pumpkin seed oil are great for your skin during dry weather, as it helps lock in moisture and keep your skin from flaking.
-Why not make your own?
+According to Harper’s Bazaar, the omega–3 and –6 fatty acids that are found in pumpkin oil are also great for moisture retention and fighting free radicals, which is great for maintaining youthful-looking skin.
+Natural face products that include pumpkin seed oil are great for your skin during dry weather.
+They’ll help lock in moisture and keep your skin from flaking.

 Lose weight with CLA and oleic acid.